 Tips and Tricks

-Choose colors you really love.
+- Choose colors you really love.
 Don’t feel pressured to use bright colors if that is not really your style.
-Though most “dorm decor” is featured in bright colors and graphics, if your taste is more subtle, choose a neutral color for your biggest decor items (like comforter and pillows,) and use brighter colors as accents.
+Though most “dorm decor” is featured in bright colors and graphics, if your taste is more subtle, choose a neutral color for your biggest decor items (like your comforter and pillows,) and use brighter colors as accents.

-Shop outside the “dorm room” displays.
-It’s a great merchandising approach to dedicate an entire area to dorm-themed decor.
+- Shop outside the “dorm room” displays.
+It’s a great merchandising approach to dedicate an entire area to the dorm-themed decor.
 Retailers offer lots of bedding sets designed to appeal to college students, along with cute accessories.
-To get a more custom look, choose a comforter first, then take time to wander the rest of the store for accessories that are more unique and can suit your own style.
+To get a more custom look, choose a comforter first, then take time to wander the rest of the store for accessories that are more unique and that suit your own style.